 - Take sides, but rather tries to facilitate a mutual understanding between differing points of view.

-- Identify individuals without permission, except as required by law.
+- Identify individuals without permission, except as required by law or university policy, which includes Title IX issues.

 - Take part in formal grievance processes.